-“We wanted to get rid of the notion that the only [Sanders] supporters are white cis[gender] men,” Hasan said.
+“We wanted to get rid of the notion that the only [Sanders] supporters are white cis[gender] men,” Noor said.

-Hateful and extreme individuals definitely exist on the left, Hasan said, as they do in every political movement, but they aren’t indicative of his entire base or Sanders himself.
+Hateful and extreme individuals definitely exist on the left, Noor said, as they do in every political movement, but they aren’t indicative of his entire base or Sanders himself.

 Sanders has 9 million Twitter followers.
 The supporters that do feed into this “Bernie Bro”-ism are loud and active online – making it easy for outsiders to lump his entire support as a fairly indistinguishable, adjacent to the alt-right.